 Urban Food Production

-Growing food in a city can create stronger communities, open doors for new businesses, provide educational opportunities, and bring healthy food into our neighborhoods.
+Growing food in a city can create stronger communities, open doors for new businesses, provide educational opportunities, and bring healthy food into neighborhoods.
 Use the resources below to find information about growing food in Saint Paul.
-Contact Mark Granlund, Arts and Gardens Coordinator, at (651) 632-2454 or
+Contact Mark Granlund, Arts and Gardens Coordinator, at 651-632-2454 or

 Community Gardens and Urban Farms

-There are over 58 community vegetable gardens in Saint Paul.
-To inquire about joining an existing garden contact Gardening Matters
+Over 58 community vegetable gardens provide Saint Paul residents with access to gardening plots.
+To inquire about joining an existing garden, contact Gardening Matters

-at (612) 821-2358.
 Interested in starting a new community garden or farm on public property?
-Check out the information below about finding land in the city.
+Check out the information below.

 A land inventory of Saint Paul was completed in 2012 to document vacant land in the city for possible food production sites.
-A formal process for accessing land on public property will be in place for the 2013 growing season.
-Stay tuned!
+A formal process for accessing land on public property was also implemented for the 2013 growing season.

 Urban soil is often polluted with lead and other contaminants that can be absorbed into plants.
 Soil testing is required for community gardens on City-owned lots.
 The University of Minnesota